Variational Zero-shot Multispectral Pansharpening: Introduction

 Multispectral pansharpening aims to obtain a high spatial resolution multispectral image (HRMS) by fusing a low spatial resolution multispectral image (LRMS) and a panchromatic image (PAN).
 This problem comes with the fact that acquiring HRMS data typically involves higher sensor capabilities, longer time requirements, and increased expenses.
 In contrast, the LRMS covers the same wavelength range as HRMS but has a lower spatial resolution, and the PAN has the same high spatial resolution as HRMS but is in a single band.
 Since LRMS and PAN are easier to obtain, technically fusion of LRMS and PAN is a cost-effective way to obtain HRMS, which has constantly attracted the attention of researchers.

-The multispectral pansharpening methods are mainly divided into four classes, i.e., the component substitution (CS) based methods, the multiresolution analysis (MRA) based methods, the variational optimization (VO) based methods, and the deep learning (DL) based methods.
-The CS-based methods and the MRA-based methods have an extensive research history.
-Both of them directly model the expressions of the HRMS and thus have very concise forms and remarkably low runtime.
-Specifically, the CS-based methods focus on extracting spatial information of PAN and adding it to the LRMS.
-The MRA-based methods apply multi-resolution decomposition to extract high-frequency information from PAN and then add it to the upsampled LRMS.
-The VO-based methods take multispectral pansharpening as an image inverse problem.
-The HRMS is considered as a variable that should be optimized through a formulated optimization problem.
-Previous VO-based methods focus mainly on two points.
-One is about characterizing the HRMS structure.
-The other is to describe the relationship between HRMS and PAN.
-The two points are then incorporated into the optimization problem via diverse loss terms or regularizations.
-DL-based methods take advantage of the data-fitting power of deep neural networks and directly learn the mapping from LRMS and PAN to the expected HRMS with the help of a large number of training pairs.
-However, DL-based methods often face challenges such as overfitting and lack of robustness when encountering new data.
-To address these issues, unsupervised DL-based methods eliminate the reliance on HRMS data.
-Instead, most existing unsupervised methods require a sufficient number of LRMS/PAN training pairs to learn the underlying relationships between HRMS, LRMS, and PAN of a specified scene \cite{Deep-image-interpolation-A-unified-unsupervised-framework-for-pansharpening, PANGAN, LDPNet, PercepPan, PGMAN,Unsupervised-MunGAN, UPanGAN}.
+The multispectral pansharpening methods are mainly divided into four classes \cite{Review}.
+Among them, the component substitution (CS) based methods, the multiresolution analysis (MRA) based methods and the variational optimization (VO) based methods are also called traditional methods in this work.
+They do not contain learnable parameters and thus also do not require any training data.
+Deep learning (DL) based methods require large number of HRMS/LRMS/PAN training pairs to learn the neural network that generates HRMS.
+Unsupervised DL-based methods eliminate the reliance on HRMS.
+Instead, they use sufficient number of LRMS/PAN training pairs to learn the underlying relationships between HRMS, LRMS, and PAN of a specified scene \cite{Deep-image-interpolation-A-unified-unsupervised-framework-for-pansharpening, PANGAN, LDPNet, PercepPan, PGMAN,Unsupervised-MunGAN, UPanGAN}.
 The training pairs are comprised of part of this scene.
 The rest of the part is used to evaluate the trained network.
 When facing a new scene, the network should be retrained using LRMS/PAN pairs from this scene.
-Since no HRMS is available, existing unsupervised methods mainly focus on designing efficient loss functions to optimize the networks.
-More recently, research has been conducted on zero-shot pansharpening methods.
-These methods' fundamental and challenging aspect lies in having only a single available pair of LRMS and PAN for both training and testing.
+More recently, zero-shot methods \cite{ZSPan}\cite{Zero-Sharpen} have been researched.
+They also leverage neural network to learn the data relationship.
+However, they handle the most fundamental yet also challenging situation where only a single pair of LRMS and PAN is available for both training and testing.
 In Fig. \ref{fig-sup-un-zs} we illustrate the difference between supervised, unsupervised and zero-shot methods from the perspective of training and testing dataset.
-Besides, a key difference between zero-shot and traditional methods is that the former incorporates additional parameters that need to be optimized, such as those from a neural network.